open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 The finalized list should be sent to the team for an additional review to gain final feedback before declaring the process complete.

 ## Celebrating success
-Upon completing a successful project or process, it is a good idea to celebrate.
+Celebrate when the team successfully completes a project or process.
-This not only reinforces the positive aspects, but also enables the team to spend time together in an informal, positive manner.
+Doing this not only reinforces a culture of positivity but also enables the team to spend time together, informally socializing.

-Going out for drinks or dinner after work, bringing in a cake or any other type of celebration brings the team closer.
+For co-located teams, this might involve going out for drinks or dinner after work, sharing a cake, or any other type of celebration brings the team closer.
-This enables the team to relive the victory and discuss future plans.
+Moments like these enable the team to relive the victory and discuss future plans.

-On a remote team, this is more challenging, as each team member is celebrating on their own.
+On a remote team, celebratory traditions like this are more challenging, as it can seem like members are celebrating on their own.
-Consider beginning regular team meetings by asking members to share their appreciations.
+To espouse a culture of positivity on a distributed team, consider beginning regular team meetings by asking members to share something they appreciate.
-Each participant has the opportunity to give a shout-out to someone else on the team who did something positive.
+This provides every participant the opportunity recognize someone else on the team who did something positive.
-This peer-recognition is a great way to express appreciation and then the team that they are valued members.
+This peer-recognition is a great way to reinforce every team member's value.
-If the team has a budget for awards, the manager can have an "employee of the month" award or similar, for which the winner is sent a small token of appreciation, such as a "dinner for 2" coupon.
+If the team has a budget for awards, it might consider initiating something like a "member of the month" award (or similar), for which the winner is sent a small token of appreciation (like a restaurant gift certificate).
-If the team is in a similar time-zone, you can gather at the end of the day for a team drink together.
+And if every member of the team is working in the same (or closely aligned) time zones, the team might gather on a video call at the end of the work day and share a drink.
-While it isn't the same as actually going out, it is an informal after work together-type event.
-In teams that are globally dispersed this is not generally possible.